felangel/bloc/docs/flutterweathertutorial.md

 export 'weather_populated.dart';
 ```

-## Presentation Layer: Views
+## Weather Views

-Let's glue the rest of our app together!
+> Let's put all of the piece of our app together!

-Our `main.dart` file should initialize our `WeatherApp`, initialize our `BlocObserver` (for debugging purposes), and setup our `HydratedStorage` to persist state across sessions.
+Our `main.dart` file should initialize our `WeatherApp` and `BlocObserver` (for debugging purposes), as well as setup our `HydratedStorage` to persist state across sessions.

 ```dart
 // lib/main.dart (done)